Skip to content

 deploy:

-# Start 【2】 work units processing queue 8 simultaneously
+# Start 2 worker units processing queue 8 simultaneously

 replicas: 2

-Please adjust resource limitations reasonably according to actual business needs.
+Please adjust resource limits reasonably based on actual business.

-Arbitrary limitation of resources may result in longer task execution times or insufficient memory to complete code execution.
+Blindly limiting resources may lead to longer task execution times or insufficient memory to complete code execution.

 Operation Method

-A single-machine deployed DataFlux Func can limit resources by modifying the configuration ({Installation Directory}/docker-stack.yaml) and adding deploy.resources for the corresponding service.
+For single-machine deployed DataFlux Func, resource limits can be implemented by modifying the configuration ({installation directory}/docker-stack.yaml) and adding deploy.resources for the corresponding service.

-For complete information about the deploy.resources option, please refer to the Docker official documentation: Docker Documentation / Compose file deploy reference / resources
+For complete information on the deploy.resources option, refer to the Docker official documentation: Docker Documentation / Compose file deploy reference / resources

-By default, each worker-N replica can occupy up to 5 CPU cores (i.e., there are 5 work processes in each work unit).
+By default, each worker-N replica can occupy up to 5 CPU cores (i.e., each worker unit has 5 worker processes).

-To limit the resources used by worker-8, the specific modification part is as follows:
+To limit the resources occupied by worker-8, the specific modification part is as follows:

-The example shows only the key modification parts; please ensure the configuration is complete during actual operations.
+The example only shows the key modification part.
+Please ensure the configuration is complete during actual operation.

 1